nepenth/knowledge-base/README.md

 ### Message Queues <a name="message-queues"></a>
-"Message Queues are systems designed for reliable, scalable message transmission between application components.
-This category explores use cases for Kafka and other message queue systems."
-(159 characters)
+"Explore asynchronous data streaming solutions with our message queue systems and Kafka use cases for scalable, fault-tolerant event-driven architectures."
 *Subcategories: Kafka Use Cases, Message Queue Systems* *Items: 5*